-As we define “Americana” as a contemporary mélange of country, roots, folk, bluegrass, rhythm and blues –we acknowledge the cat with bass in hand who was there at the beginning: Chris Ethridge!
+We define “Americana” as a contemporary mélange of country, roots, folk, bluegrass, rhythm and blues –hence we acknowledge the cat with bass in hand who was there at the beginning: Chris Ethridge!

 A songwriter, singer, band-member, collaborator – Ethridge was among the go-to session players of the fertile Laurel Canyon scene of the late 60’s and 1970s.
 His membership in the International Submarine Band and Flying Burrito Brothers helped to erase the cultural and musical divide between country and rock.